okta/okta-signin-widget/README.md

 │   └── okta-sign-in.js
 │
 │    # Localized strings that are used to display all text and labels in the │    # widget.
-Three output formats are included - json, jsonp, and properties ├── labels/
+Three output formats are included - json and properties ├── labels/
 │
 │   # Sass files that are used to generate the widget css.
 If you are already